woodbine/SpendNetwork_dedupe/README.md

 This folder contains three scripts.
 All of them take in data from postgres database, dedupe that data, then output the deduped data to a table

-- pgsql_single_file: for deduping a single table (currently set up to dedupe usm3)
+- pgsql_single_file: for deduping a single table (currently set up to dedupe usm3) - takes data from a single table and outputs to a single table the rows arranged by cluster id (basically identified as a duplicate).

 - pgsql_record_linkage: for dedupe matching between two data scources (currently set up to match between usm3 and suppliers tables)